 General Information

 All About Soakwells is based in Perth, Western Australia and strives to always provide the right advice to avoid having to conduct expensive repairs in the future.
-We have over 10 years experience installing and repairing soakwells.
+With over 20 years experience installing and repairing soakwells.

 We recommend only using trafficable covers (150mm thick), even for places that only receive pedestrian traffic as the standard covers are only 75mm thick.